grauw/glass/README.md

 ----------

   * Origin: `org`

+    Changes the address location counter and sets a new origin for subsequent statements.

+        org 0100H

   * Assign constant: `equ`

+    Assigns a constant value to a symbol.

+        JIFFY: equ 0FC9EH

   * Include: `include`

+    Includes another source file.
+The current working directory is searched, as well as any include paths specified on the command line.

+        INCLUDE "math.asm"

   * Macro: `macro` / `endm`

+    Defines a macro instruction, composed of all the instructions that follow until the `endm` directive is encountered.
+The definition’s arguments specify the parameters which are passed when the macro is invoked.

+        ALIGN: MACRO ?boundary
+               ds ?boundary - 1 - ($ + ?boundary - 1) % ?boundary
+               ENDM

+               ALIGN 100H

+    All labels defined in a macro block are local.

   * Repetition: `rept` / `endm`

+    Repeats a section of code a number of times.
+The end of the section is marked with the `endm` directive.
+The first argument is mandatory and specifies the number of repeats.
+The second argument specifies a counter parameter, the third the initial value for the counter (default: 0), and the fourth argument specifies the counter increment (default: 1).

+        REPT 10, ?counter, 0, 2
+        ld bc,(table + ?counter)
+        REPT 3
+        add hl,bc
+        ENDR
+        ENDM

+    All labels defined in a repeat block are local.

   * Indefinite repetition: `irp` / `endm`

+    Repeats a section of code for each of the arguments specified.
+The end of the section is marked with the `endm` directive.
+The first argument is mandatory and specifies the parameter the current repetition’s value is passed to.
+The remaining arguments are passed one by one as the section is repeated.

+        IRP ?value, 1, 2, 4, 8, 16, 32, 64, 128
+        or ?value
+        ENDM

+    All labels defined in a indefinite repeat block are local.

+  * Condition: `if`, `else`, `endif`

+    Conditionally assembles a section of code, or an optional alternative section.
+The end of the section is either marked with `endif`, or with `else` in which case an alternative will follow up to the `endif`.
+The argument is evaluated as an integer, and if the result is nonzero (true) the first section is assembled, and if the result is zero (false) the alternative is assembled if one is provided.

+        PAD: MACRO ?address
+             IF $ > ?address
+                 ERROR "Padding address exceeded."
+             ELSE
+                 ds ?address - $
+             ENDIF
+             ENDM

+  * Error: `error`

+    Generates an error and aborts the compilation.
+Optionally a message can be specified.

+        ERROR "Limit exceeded."

+  * Warning: `warning`

+    Generates a warning.
+Optionally a message can be specified.

+        ERROR "Limit exceeded."

 Literals
 --------